-How a good numerical modelling strategy can help scale-up of single-use bioreactors
+How a good numerical modeling strategy can help scale-up of single-use bioreactors

 Scale-up relationships between different sized wave-mixed bioreactors are not fully understood.
 Computational Fluid Dynamics (CFD) offers the ability to understand the flow dynamics and shear environment at large scale (50 L) during the mixing of a surfactant and product.
 The same environment can then be generated at small scale (500 mL) and the impact of mixing tested on high value product.
 Model validation was performed by comparing the numerical and experimental mixing times.